 Stellaris Colossus Firing

 It takes a long time to charge and fire a Colossus weapon.
 Once positioned over the planet the weapon needs to be charged to 100% before firing, which takes 3 months in game time.
-It then takes 1 month to completely fire the weapon and bring it up to 100% before the planet is blown apart or all biological life is destroyed.
-Both weapons take the same amount of time to charge and fire.
+It then takes 1 month to completely fire the weapon.
+When fired the planet is either blown apart or all biological life is destroyed, depending on the weapon.